target

 Small amounts of pesticides matter to children’s health

-Children are more vulnerable to the harms of pesticides because their brains and bodies are developing so rapidly.
-Early exposure can impact children for life.
+Children’s developing brains and bodies are more vulnerable to the harms of pesticides; early exposure can impact children for life.
+Children consume more pesticides per pound of body weight and are less efficient at detoxifying pesticides.
 The latest science is clear that small exposures to pesticides can have significant impacts and that cumulative exposure from the many pesticides found in a typical non-organic diet can add up to harm children’s health.
-Ten of the pesticides we found are linked to endocrine disruption.
-Incredibly small amounts of endocrine disrupting chemicals – the equivalent to one drop in 20 Olympic swimming pools – can alter our brain development, hormones, immune systems, and more.

 Is organic worth it?

 We all have the right to food that is free of harmful pesticides.
 Research shows that an organic diet rapidly and dramatically reduces our exposure to toxic pesticides.
 Organic farming also helps protect the farmers and farmworkers who grow our nation’s food from toxic exposures and helps regenerate the ecosystems that sustain all life.
-And science has shown that organic farming is regenerative and climate-smart: it uses less energy, sequesters more carbon, and improves farmers’ resilience to climate change compared to conventional farming.
+Science shows that diversified organic farming is regenerative and climate-smart: it protects soil health, sequesters more carbon, and improves farmers’ resilience to droughts and floods compared to conventional farming.

 Target can help create a healthy, safe food system